TED iOS Redesign

 Personalized and engaging design:

-I conducted a competitive analysis to understand the rules of thumb.
-We have chosen promising ideas from a brainstorming session and I iterated them into UI.
+I conducted a competitive analysis to understand the rules of thumb around personalization.
+We have chosen promising ideas from a brainstorming session, and I iterated them into UI.

 Better experience for non-English users:

 Throughout the redesign, I was able to point out the potential flaws for international users through user surveys and usability testings.
-With the needs of a larger audience than English speakers bear in mind, we are able to craft a more inclusive design.
-An enhanced subtitle feature for international users has been prototyped.
+With the needs of a larger audience than English speakers bear in mind, we were able to craft a more inclusive design.
+The dual and "fallback" subtitles feature was prototyped and then launched on Android.